CCRMA Documentation links: index contents overview rooms account staff about

 The NanoKontrol is labeled with instructions to play demo pieces in the listening room.

-Press “S” by the track of interest, to load that track.
+Press “S” by the track of interest (left of the label), to load that track.
 Press “M” to unload that track.
-Press the play button and raise the fader to hear a loaded track.
+Press the play button and raise the fader to hear a loaded track (or multiple simultaneous loaded tracks, like especially the rightmost three of Capella Romana with and without virtual Hagia Sophia)

 Troubleshooting